 Philipp Matthäus Hahn

-The cylindrical calculating machines of the german clergyman Philipp Matthäus Hahn (biography) were the first fully functional four-species mechanical calculating machines.
-Hahn was a skillful mechanician, who was engaged in making clocks and planetariums.
-He needed a calculating device, in order to calculate parameters of his machines, that's why about 1770 he started to design a calculating machine, the first working copy of which was ready as in 1773, but was demonstrated as late in 1778.
-Till the end of his life, Hahn manufactured about 5 devices, only two of them survived to the present day After his death, several calculating machines by his design were created by his apprentices, in the photo below you can see a machine of Hahn, made by Johann Christoph Schuster.
+Philipp Hahn was a skillful mechanician, who was engaged in making clocks and planetariums.
+He needed a calculating device, in order to calculate the parameters of his machines, that’s why sometime in the summer of 1770 he started to design a calculating machine.
+The first working copy of the device was ready in 1773 but was demonstrated as late as 1778 because Hahn had difficulties with the reliability of the tens carry mechanism.

 A copy of the calculating machine of Hahn (made by Johann Christoph Schuster)

-The first copies of the machine had 10 digital positions, the latter had 12 digital positions.
-The main part of the mechanism of each digital position is a small stpped drum, mounted on an axis, which can be moved upwards and downwards.
+The main part of the mechanism of each digital position is a small stepped drum (see the staffelwalze in the lower drawing), mounted on an axis, which can be moved upwards and downwards.

 The calculating machine of Hahn, a drawing

 The entered in the input mechanism (the stepped drums) number is transferred to the main counter by rotating of the handler.
-There is also a additional counter, which counters the revolutions of the handle.
-The module of the additional and main counter is separated by the calculating module (module with the stepped drums) in separate ring.
-This means, that the calculating mechanism is separated by the displaying mechanism.
-Thus, rotating the ring of the counters, we actually can move the multiplier (divisor), during the multiplication (division).
-This moving can be controlled by a special arrow-pointer.
+There is also an additional counter, which counters the revolutions of the handle.
+The module of the additional and main counter is separated by the calculating module (module with the stepped drums) in a separate ring.

-An adding operation can be done thus:
+An adding operation can be done as follows:

 1. The dials must be set to 0 (if it is necessary).
 By rotating the axes of the main counter, we set the first addend in the bigger dial (with black digits).